UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day11/Important Points.md

 ---------------------------
     if config

-If u want to display since how many weeks ur logging in server:
+If u want to display since how many weeks ur logging in server:-
 --------------------------------------------------------------
     uptime -p